HorizenOfficial/developer-horizen-global/docs/introduction/Sidechain-SDK-extension.rst

     ::

 - This procedure allows to backup and restore only NON-COIN boxes.
 - These restored boxes are not propagated over the network.
-This means that in a re-bootstrapped sidechain every nodes should have these boxes inside their data directory.
+This means also that, in a re-bootstrapped sidechain, every single node must have these boxes inside it's own data directory.
-- The nodes must include the backup inside their data directory BEFORE start for the first time.
+- The nodes must include the backup inside their data directory BEFORE they are started for the first time.

 Backup procedure
 -------------------------------